mlan/docker-openldap/README.md

 #### `LDAP_MODULEDIR`
-This is an optional variable, set to `/usr/lib/openldap` by default, which when set can be used to change the path to the openldap modules.
+This is an optional variable, set to `/usr/lib/openldap` by default, which when set can be used to change the path to the OpenLDAP modules.

 #### `LDAP_RUNDIR`